koljapluemer/sbll-frontend/developer-guidelines.md

 - Keep files, functions and classes short, with a single purpose, on one abstraction layer.
 Split complex functionality when called for.
 - Do not hallucinate features I did not ask for
 - Keep copy and micro-copy short and to the point.
 Avoid waffling, avoid marketing speak, and avoid labelling everything with triple redundancy.
-- make sure UI looks neat.
-Always put a form input BELOW the label in a new line.
-Responsive design.

 ## UI Design